Page last updated April 25, 2026.

 Bassia scoparia—Summer Cypress

-It is an annual herb up to 1.5 m tall, with linear–lanceolate leaves that often curl and a stem that is often red.
-Inconspicuous flowers in leaf axils with 0.5-1 cm long bracts.
+This annual herb grows up to 1.5 m tall and has linear–lanceolate leaves that often curl and a stem that is often reddish.
+Inconspicuous flowers grow in the leaf axils with much more conspicuous 0.5-1 cm long bracts.
+This Amaranthaceae member is a highly invasive Eurasian introduced species.

 Chenopodioideae Subfamily